flpm/oak/output/lists/about_psychology.md

   - '9781912891160'
 subtitle: Books about psychology in general
 ---
-I have 23 books about Psychology in my bookshelf.
+I have 23 books about Psychology in my personal library.

 ### Titles:
 - (paper) [Atypical](/books/info/9780399535727) by Jesse A. Saperstein